Floppy/floppy.github.io/_posts/2015-08-12-early-warning-system.md

 ## Weight

 We'll start with the most obvious.
 I'm overweight, in fact well into obese.
-I weight in the region of 120kg at the moment, with a BMI of 35.4.
+I weigh in the region of 120kg at the moment, with a BMI of 35.4.
 This is *far* too much.
 Apparently to get into a "normal" BMI bracket, I need to lose 35kg, to get down to 85.
 That's almost a third of my body weight.

 Now, I'm a big chap.
 I'm 185cm tall, but also I'm pretty broad and have a large ribcage.
 I know that BMI isn't a good indicator in these situations, but I've not found anything else to give me a target so far.
 I'm hoping that our [local wellbeing scheme](http://horsham.westsussexwellbeing.org.uk/) can help me work out where I need to get to.